SAP-samples/teched2023-DA261/README.md

 ## Exercises

 There are three exercises that you will run through within this session.
-These exercises are meant to build on top of one another to provide a simplistic end-to-end planning and analysis scenario.
+These exercises are meant to build on top of one another to cover a simplistic end-to-end planning and analysis scenario.

 * [Getting Started](https://github.com/SAP-samples/teched2023-DA261/tree/main/exercises/GettingStarted)
 * [Exercise 1 – Plan Story Navigation and Enrichment](https://github.com/SAP-samples/teched2023-DA261/tree/main/exercises/ex1)